vyta/simple-orchestration-adf/README.md

 # Simple orchestration with Azure Durable Functions

-> Note: Both csproj and sln files are provided, remove whichever is unnecessary for your environment

 This repo contains the following:

 - Simple HTTP trigger to kickoff an orchestration